majakudlicka/TV-series-browsing-app/README.md

 1. Clone the repo and navigate into the root folder
 2. Run 'npm i' command
 3. Run 'npm start' command (starts React registerServiceWorker)
-4. Navigate into the server folder and run 'npm start' command (starts Express server)
+4. Navigate into the server folder
+5. Run 'npm i' and 'npm start' commands (starts Express server)
-5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 You need to have Node.js installed in order to run the app.